Yinghao-Li/Yinghao-Li.github.io/_teaching/003-bigdata-bootcamp-zeppelin.md

 Make sure you have already started other necessary services with `./scripts/start-services.sh` before installing Zeppelin.
 {{ _hint }}

-In addition, we need to create a HDFS folder for the user `zeppelin` as:
+In addition, we need to create an HDFS folder for the user `zeppelin` as:

 ```bash
 sudo su - hdfs  # switch to user 'hdfs'